justinethier/cyclone/docs/C-Calling-Conventions.md

 # Development Plan

-- Add necessary header definitions for new signatures
+- Modify compiler to generate code using the new calling conventions
-- Modify compiler to generate new function code
+- Add necessary header definitions
 - Modify runtime / primitives to use calling convention
 - Modify FFI and define-c definitions
 - Bring up the compiler in stages.
 Will need to use the current version of Cyclone to generate a version with the new function signatures.